realDragon11/Trawel-Text/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at brianprestonmalone@gmail.com.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the dragon (dragon.gov on that one gamer chat app that @realDragon11 has made bots in and doesn't want web scrapers learning about), who owns this repository.
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 The project team is obligated to maintain confidentiality with regard to the reporter of an incident.